MrPresident2/3D-Printer-Smart-Board/README.md

 5. **POWER⚡**

-• plug in both the 3 prong AC power cord to back of the Smart Power box as well as the 5V 10A DC adapter
+• plug in both the 3-prong AC power cord to back of the Smart Power box as well as the 5V 10A DC adapter

 • To toggle on the lights single press the lights button on the button panel.
 Single press to turn off the lights.

-• Turn on the printer by quickly double pressing the power button of the button panel.
+• Turn on the printer by quickly double-pressing the power button of the button panel.
 Double press again to turn off your printer.
 If pressed too slow the printer will not turn on or off, this is a safety feature to help prevent accidently turning the printer off by simply bumping the button.